ExploreTybee.com ExploreOrlandoFlorida.com ExploreGreenville.com ExploreHiltonHead.com

 Our sand dunes are home to millions of species of plant and animal life.
 These communities are protected by the State of Georgia.
 It is our goal to promote the preservation of these natural habitats.
 According to the Georgia Department of Natural Resources, "these sand dunes form a natural buffer and protect upland homes, hotels and other buildings from the tides, winds, waves and storms.
 Morning glory vines, ghost crabs, sea gulls, Spanish bayonets and sea oats all made their home in and around the sand dunes.
 Many shorebirds lay eggs directly on the sand in the dune area.
 Even the threatened loggerhead turtles come ashore during the summer months to lay their eggs in the warm sands of our coast.
 The dunes are extremely fragile and the plants which hold the sand in place are easily killed by foot traffic.

-Miles of bike trails, tennis courts, golf courses, miniature golf, a water park, summer theater, fine dining and entertainment, boat rides, historic tours, boat rentals, great inshore and offshore fishing, and of course 10 miles of beach await you on Jekyll Island.
+Miles of bike trails, golf courses,miniature golf, Summer Waves Water Park, summer theater, fine dining and entertainment, boat rides, historic tours, boat rentals, great inshore and offshore fishing, and of course 10 miles of beach await you on Jekyll Island.

 Your experience here on Jekyll Island will be relaxing and fun, as well as educational.
 You will have the opportunity to see and experience some of the natural wonders and natural history unique to Jekyll Island.